DoyeDesigns/stake-wars-solana-honeycomb-protocol/README.md

 ## ✨ Why StakeWars is Different

-- **Player actions are permanent:** Every dice roll, mission, or battle outcome is tracked on-chain.
+- **Player actions are permanent:** Every mission or battle outcome is tracked on-chain.
 - **Identity is meaningful:** Each ninja NFT evolves with the player, not just visually.
 - **Progression is portable:** NFTs can be traded or sold with all XP, traits, and resources intact.
 - **Honeycomb as a core mechanic:** The protocol isn’t just a backend—it **shapes gameplay**, rewards contribution, and powers strategic growth.